 Well, the earlier the better is always good for us, as it helps us to plan staff availability, vehicle usage etc. but the reality is that we can generally process bookings right up until the day before the trip.
 We guarantee departures for a minimum of 2 persons on a daily basis, except for under special circumstances when we close for operational reasons or restrict the day’s operations to servicing one large group booking.

-You can even try your luck first thing in the morning of the trip, and if you catch us before we seal the catering coolerboxes (just after 08h00) you can jump onto the whitewater rafting departure for that day.
+You can even try your luck first thing in the morning of the trip, and if you catch us before we seal the catering cooler boxes (just after 08h00) you can still jump onto the whitewater rafting departure for that day.

 Our office is open 7 days a week 08h00 to 17h00… and if you can’t reach us during those hours we have an after hours mobile number +268 76020261 for last-minute bookings.
-Just don’t call us in a drunken stupor at 02h00 in the morning… ‘cos its not a 24hr call centre and you’re likely some choice words for your lack of consideration.
+Just don’t call us in a drunken stupor at 02h00 in the morning… ‘cos its not a 24hr call centre and you’re likely to get some choice words for your lack of consideration.
 Maybe send an SMS or a WhatsApp message instead.

 Yebo-yes!
 We’d love you to book whitewater rafting with Swazi Trails online… it’s so much easier and tidier.
 All the admin is then out of the way in advance, you don’t have to carry cash or a credit card with you… and the trip can kick-off straight-away.

 Our online booking site also has all the info you need: times, directions, policies and options for payment from credit card to EFT, bank transfer and PayPal.